Best Crypto Cards in Russia (2026)

 Monthly costs in Istanbul (Kadikoy/Besiktas neighborhoods, mid-range): rent 25,000-40,000 TRY ($750-$1,200), utilities 2,000-3,000 TRY, groceries 8,000-12,000 TRY, transportation 2,000 TRY (Istanbulkart + occasional taxi).
 Total: approximately $1,400-$2,000/month.
 Antalya is 20-30% cheaper.
 See our Turkey guide for full tax and card details.

-Georgia (Tbilisi, Batumi): Georgia has become the single most important destination for Russian crypto card users, and for good reason.
-The combination of factors is difficult to match anywhere else: 1% tax under the small business regime (maltsodne biznesi) for individuals earning under 500,000 GEL (approximately $185,000), visa-free entry for Russian nationals (1 year stay, renewable), fast temporary residency permits, low cost of living, near-universal Visa/Mastercard acceptance, and a tech-friendly culture that emerged from the influx of Russian and Ukrainian IT workers since 2022.
+Georgia (Tbilisi, Batumi): Georgia has become the single most important destination for Russian crypto card users.
+The combination of factors is difficult to match: 1% tax under the small business regime (maltsodne biznesi) for individuals earning under 500,000 GEL (approximately $185,000), visa-free entry for Russian nationals (1 year stay, renewable), fast temporary residency permits, and low cost of living.

-Tbilisi's Russian-speaking population surged after February 2022, creating an entire ecosystem of coworking spaces, crypto meetups, and P2P trading groups that facilitate the ruble-to-crypto-to-card pipeline.
+Tbilisi's Russian-speaking population surged after February 2022, creating an entire network of coworking spaces, crypto meetups, and P2P trading groups that support the ruble-to-crypto-to-card pipeline.
 Bank of Georgia and TBC Bank, the two dominant banks, both offer accounts to Russian nationals with Georgian residency permits.
-Once you have a Georgian bank account, funding a Crypto.com or ether.fi card through a Georgian bank transfer is straightforward.
+Once you have a Georgian bank account, funding a Crypto.com or ether.fi card through a Georgian bank transfer takes minutes.

-The 1% small business tax deserves emphasis: it applies to gross revenue (not just crypto gains), meaning the effective tax on crypto card cashback is 1% of the cashback received.
-On $432 annual cashback, the tax is $4.32.
+The 1% small business tax deserves emphasis: it applies to gross revenue (not just crypto gains), meaning the effective tax on crypto card rewards is 1% of the rewards received.
+For a card like Tria Signature earning $648/year in rewards on $1,200/month spend, the Georgian tax is just $6.48.
 Compare this to 13-15% NDFL in Russia on the same amount.
 See our Georgia guide for the full breakdown.

 Funding Your Card: The Cross-Border Money Problem